Here is our extensive list of the different types of Blackjack:

 - When the player wins blackjack, he gets even money.

 - The player is able to double or surrender at any stage of the casino game, and this includes right after splitting.
 A hand can double up on at any time (but only once).

 - You can also make a side bet on the bank-busting with only three cards.
 This is known as ‘bust it’.
 If you bet on this and the dealer ends up with three 8s, then there is usually some bonus win.

 - Last but not least is the opportunity of ‘Double Attack’ – doubling your bet when the dealer deals his up card.

 In the late 1980’s, a new casino game was made in which players do not bust at 21.
 Here are the main differences between 21st Century Blackjack and the classic game:

 It plays with the jokers in the deck.
-When a joker is dealt it values at 21, this is not a Blackjack.
-It counts as a wild card with a value of whatever is needed to get the player to 21.
+When someone deals a joker it values at 21, this is not a Blackjack.
+It counts as a wild card with a value of whatever getting the player to 21 needs.
 If you have a 2 and a joker, the joker acts as though it had a value of 19.

-Your hand is not lost if you go over 21.
+You don’t lose your hand if you go over 21.
 Instead, it marks as having gone over 21, and play continues at the table.

 Getting two jokers, or a joker and an Ace is called a ‘natural’ or a ‘natural 22’, a bit like a ‘Super 21′ and beats any other 21 instead of merely just ‘pushing’ it as it usually would.